bkc/board-software-evaluations/mqtt-prometheus-grafana/README.md

 Create a new token for the agent to use.
 Go to Connections / Add New Connection.
 Choose `Hosted Prometheus metrics` and click `Create new config`

 Enter an access policy token name, then click Create.
-A sample agent.yaml file will be generated:
+A sample agent.yaml file will be generated.

+Adjust the sample agent.yaml file as desired, for example to add `labeldrop` actions to cut down on the metrics cardinality by reducing the number of labels sent to prometheus.

 ```yaml
 metrics: